richardjzhang/chess-app/README.md

 # Chess App
 This project runs a simple chess application run using a minmax alpha-beta pruning algorithm.

-This project is my personal website.
-It's pretty barebones at the moment and has gone through a few iterations.

-If you're interested in using it as a template feel free to fork the repo.

 ## To start the project

 In the project directory, you can run: